troglobit/finit/README.md

 * `--sysconfdir=`: Path to where finit configuration files should install to.
 Used in concert with the `DESTDIR` variable.

   Defaults to `/etc`, but is currently unused.

-* `--plugindir=`: Absolute path to where finit should search for dynamically loadable plugins at runtime.
-Can also be controlled with the `--libdir` switch.

-  Defaults to `/lib/finit/plugins`.

-* `--with-plugins=`: List of stock finit plugins to build and install.
-  The build system adds `.o` or `.so` extension to the listed plugins depending on the `--enable-static` switch.
-Hence, list the plugins *without* their extension.
+It is up to the user to set up suitable `/etc/finit.conf` and `/etc/finit.d/*.conf`.

 * `--enable-embedded`: Target finit for BusyBox getty and mdev instead of a standard Linux distribution with GNU tools and udev.

-* `--enable-debug`: Add GDB symbols and disable code optimization.

 * `--enable-static`: Build Finit statically.
 The plugins will be built-in (.o files) instead.
-Note: very untested and not all plugins can be built static.
-It is recommended to use `--with-plugins` and select only the plugins really needed.
+Note: very untested in Finit3!

 * `--disable-inetd`: Disables the built-in inetd server.

 The following environment variables are checked by the makefiles and control what is built and where resulting binaries are installed.

-* `ROOTDIR=`: Top directory for building complete system, used in pretty printing at build time.

-* `VERSION=`: Defaults to the currently released version of finit, e.g., 1.3 but can be overridden by packagers using this variable to add a suffix or completely alter the version.

 * `CFLAGS=`: Default `CFLAGS` are inherited from the environment.